BradleyA/markit/README.md

     echo "Hello World"

 ## Usage: markit
-Mark **tracked modified file(s)**, in your local Git repository and push those changes to remote Git repository.
+Mark **tracked modified file(s)**, in your local Git repository and push those changes to a remote Git repository.
+This example shows markit pushing to three remote Git repositories; GitHub, GitLab, and Bitbucket.
+Enter **markit --help** to see how .git/config was edited to support three repositories.

     markit